 Big Bear Lake is 7 miles long and it’s a mile across at its widest section.
 Many activities are enjoyed at this popular vacation spot, including fishing, hiking, boating, snowboarding, and skiing.
 The area provides fun things to do all throughout the year, whether it’s fishing or boating in the summer/spring, or skiing at the Bear Mountain or Snow Summit resorts in the winter.

 There is also plenty of lodging options, from hotels to cabins to resorts and cottages.
 There are restaurants that will please all tastes, bars, and coffee cafes (and yes, there’s a Starbucks too…where ISN’T there one??).
 Let’s find out a little more about the area and some of the things to do, in detail.
+If you’re looking for kayak reviews to purchase one for your trip, please check out our site.

 First, A Little History About Big Bear